-Lucy Edwards is a broadcaster, YouTuber and disability rights activist who is usually accompanied by her guide dog named Olga.
+Lucy Edwards is a presenter, YouTuber and disability rights campaigner who is usually accompanied by her guide dog named Olga.

 At 17 Lucy lost her eyesight so she had to learn how to navigate her life again.
-She took to YouTube and started to upload her experiences.
+She took to YouTube and started to upload videos of her experiences.
 Her video, ‘blind girl does her own make-up’, gained over 700,000 views and she became the first British blind person to pave the way for change on the platform.
-She now has over 28,000 subscribers and approximately 3 million views.
+She now has over 28,000 subscribers and approximately 3 million views of her videos.

-She was also the first blind ambassador for make-up brand CoverGirl and has written for the Sunday Times about her own make up journey after sight loss.
-Lucy has also published the first ever “Blind Beauty Guide” which was designed to help people kick start their blind make up journey and feel confident without a mirror.
+Lucy was the first blind ambassador for make-up brand CoverGirl and has written for The Sunday Times about her own make up journey after sight loss.
+Lucy published the first ever ‘Blind Beauty Guide’ which was designed to help people kick start their blind make-up journey and feel confident without a mirror.

 Lucy has worked with many charities in the sight loss sector including the RNIB, Fixers UK and Living Paintings.
 She also ran the London Marathon for Guide Dogs UK and collaborated with them to create an educational YouTube video series named, Blind Hacks, which explore aspects of life as a blind person.